CarleeMarie/Tutorial-17/Develop/regex-tutorial.md

 /^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z]{2,6})$/

-Being able to do so can be very useful in business settings as it allows a program to verify if the user has entered a valid email address or to find email addresses stored within data strings.
-Those aren't the only two applications of this regex - as you read on, you may think of your own useful purposes for it!
+Being able to do so can be very useful in business settings as it allows a person or algorithm to find email addresses stored within data strings.
+That isn't the only application of this regex - as you read on, you may think of your own useful purposes for it!

 ## Summary